starcoinorg/starcoin-poll/README.md

 >then visit: [http://localhost:5000](http://localhost:5000)

+## How to publish

-use aws cli to upload the files to AWS S3 Bucket:
+1. use aws cli to upload the files to AWS S3 Bucket:

 `$aws s3 cp ./build s3://poll.starcoin.org/ --recursive`

+2. use shell to build and upload files to AWS S3 Bucket:

+`./publish.sh`

 > PS: use proxy to speed up